 —Ashis Nandy, Centre for the Study of Developing Societies

-“Written evocatively, The Postsecular Imagination is a search for an imagination beyond the binaries of religion and secularism, taking a balanced, centrist position.
+“Written evocatively, The Postsecular Imagination is a search for an imagination beyond the binaries of religion and secularism.
 This book deserves to be closely read, in text and in spirit.”

 —The Hindu [PDF]

-“Steering clear of both outright rejection and uncritical assertion, it offers a calm, objective, highly readable analysis of questions of faith, pragmatism, and reason.
-Beyond its argument, the prose is elegant and engaging.”
+“Manav Ratti's The Postsecular Imagination offers a calm, objective, highly readable analysis of questions of faith, pragmatism, and reason, steering clear of both outright rejection and uncritical assertion.
+Beyond its argument, the prose is elegant and compelling.”

 —Manoj Das (1934–2021), Padma Bhushan; Sahitya Akademi Fellow

-“The Postsecular Imagination is an important book in a time of need: clear, concise, and full of insight for navigating a public sphere polarized by cynicism and half-truths.
-Manav Ratti's presentation to a full house of inquisitive minds was one of the highlights of the past number of years and we cannot say enough about his charm and poise in front of an audience.
-The Postsecular Imagination deserves a wide readership."
+“The Postsecular Imagination is an important book in a time of need: clear, engaging, and full of insight for navigating a public sphere polarized by cynicism and half-truths.
+This book deserves a wide readership."

 —Neil Wilson, Ottawa International Writers Festival